homiedopie/beberlei.de/drafts/in_defense_of_functions_in_php.rst

 software projects I know that are still based largely on functions are Wordpress and phpBB (maybe Mediawiki?).

-Why are objects favored over functions?
+Why do PHP programmers favor objects over functions?
 In general, because we learned that they allow better code-reuse, decoupling, testability, runtime binding of dependencies and avoid global state.
 The fundamental principles behind these claims are the `SOLID principles
 <http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)>`_.

 Systems based on functions try to emulate some properties of OOP with two